Announcing Duplicator WP-CLI Commands (And How They Speed Up Backups)

 With all of this information, you can fully authorize Duplicator to send backups to Cloudflare R2 cloud storage!

-You can adjust the Max Packages value if you want to avoid storing too many backups in your Cloudflare account.
-Duplicator will delete old packages, optimizing your storage space.
+You can adjust the Max Backups value if you want to avoid storing too many backups in your Cloudflare account.
+Duplicator will delete old backups, optimizing your storage space.

 To make sure the setup is correct, click Test Storage.
 If Duplicator can create and delete a small file on Cloudflare R2, you have a new cloud backup location!

 Now you can back up your website to the cloud!
-First, head over to Duplicator Pro » Packages » Create New:
+First, head over to Duplicator Pro » Backups » Add New.

-If you expand the Archive section, you can customize the backup.
-Select All Components if you want to save a full copy of your website.
-However, you can easily uncheck certain elements like inactive plugins, themes, or the media library:
+Now you can customize the backup.
+Select the Full Site preset if you want to save a full copy of your website.
+However, you can easily uncheck certain elements like inactive plugins, themes, or the media library.

-If everything looks fine, click on the Build button.
+If everything looks fine, click on the Create Backup button.
 During the backup process, Duplicator will make a copy of your WordPress site and automatically send it to the cloud.

 To make sure your site is backed up as often as it should be, consider setting up automatic backups.
 This way, you’ll never forget to save your data.
 Plus, it takes one maintenance task off your hands.

 With Duplicator, you can automate backups in just a few minutes.
-First, find Duplicator » Schedules » Add New:
+First, find Duplicator » Schedule Backups » Add New.

 Give the schedule a descriptive name.
-You can choose the default package template or create a new one for custom backups:
+You can choose the default backup template or create a new one for custom backups.

 Then, you can choose how often you want your site automatically backed up.
 Duplicator supports hourly, daily, weekly, and monthly auto backups.